4 Simple Steps for Better Employee Development Plans

 As part of the project, the employee identifies the teams’ pain points and tests out different strategies to help team members collaborate better.
 This employee may learn and help incorporate new technology, systems, and processes and train team members.

-An employee who is part of a fairly new department at your organization attends local conferences and workshops to network and learn about new strategies and ideas to drive the new department forward.
+An employee who’s part of a fairly new department at your organization attends local conferences and workshops to network and learn about new strategies and ideas to drive the department forward.

 This employee is also able to speak with other professionals in their field who offer insights on how to successfully build teams and achieve meaningful results.
 These events allow the employee to take on a more active role in their organization and industry.